ACSA Propose Bylaws Amendments to Change the Board of Directors

-The ACSA Board of Directors is pleased to share a proposal for changing our governance structure to better enable the organization to lead architectural education and research.
-The proposal would shift the board’s seven regionally elected directors to a set of at-large directors, nominated and elected by the membership based on multiple criteria.
+The ACSA Board of Directors is pleased to announce proposed Bylaws amendments that change our governance structure to better enable the organization to lead architectural education and research.
+The amendments would shift the board’s seven regionally elected directors to a set of at-large directors, nominated and elected by the membership based on multiple criteria.

 Fall 2015—Create More Continuity